bohdon/ExtendedGameplayAbilitiesPlugin/README.md

-# Extended Ability System Plugins
+# Extended Gameplay Abilities Plugins

 Three plugins for extending and working with Unreal's builtin Gameplay Abilities.